|

 One of the best tips for travelling Europe on a budget is staying at hotels or hostels that include breakfast in your stay.

 Especially when you’re visiting a new city, breakfast is a meal that might be hard to come by the way you’re used to at home.
-For example, when you’re travelling in Italy, breakfast is usually a cup of coffee and pastry.
-Whereas when you’re exploring the United Kingdom, breakfast is much larger, often consisting of eggs, baked beans, sausage, and bread.
+For example, when you’re travelling in Italy, breakfast is usually a cup of coffee and a pastry.
+Whereas when you’re exploring the United Kingdom, breakfast is much larger, often consisting of eggs, baked beans, sausage, and bread.ย

 This saves you money since you’re not stopping at a restaurant or cafe and paying anything extra to eat breakfast.
 And, if you’re savvy, you might be able to bring a fruit or other small snack with you after breakfast, so you’ll have something to eat with you while you’re out for the day on the go.